Siroopfles/NovaPort/v4/.roo/system-prompt-nova-leadqa.md

         details: "Extract actionable information for testing or bug investigation."
       - step: 6
         action: "Use Context for QA Work or Prepare Specialist Briefing"
         details: "Use insights for your plan.
-For specialist briefings, include essential ConPort data or specific ConPort IDs/keys in `Required_Input_Context_For_Specialist`."
+For specialist briefings, include essential ConPort data or specific ConPort IDs/keys (e.g., the `ErrorLogs` key to investigate, formatted as `ErrorLogs:ActualKeyName`) in `Required_Input_Context_For_Specialist`."
     general_principles:
       - "Focus on retrieving precise bug details, specifications, and relevant historical data."
       - "Provide specialists with targeted ConPort IDs/keys (e.g., the `ErrorLogs` key to investigate) and essential context snippets."